 At times of such profound retreat and lavish desolation, and when other more conventional routes have failed, hospice carers can try the emotional equivalent of keyhole surgery, in the hope that they might disinter personhood.
 They make small forays into subjectivity, attempting to rearrange, soothe or deflate damaged feelings and states, without the pain or iatrogenic effects of bio-medicine.
 Sometimes the pleasures of touch are introduced through massage to replace the assault of needles and tubes that many people have had to endure during their illness.
 At other times, it is organising a visit from a counsellor, community group, chaplain or religious minister.

 Some writers have argued that hospices serve to cordon off and privatise the worst forms of dying and bodily degeneration.
-If this is the case, it also true that hospices can re-enchant dying by sustaining remnants of death etiquette and by innovating new death rituals is response to social diversity and change.
+If this is the case, it is also true that hospices can re-enchant dying by sustaining remnants of death etiquette and by innovating new death rituals is response to social diversity and change.
 Hospice staffs regularly reunite families and friends, hunt down local stashes of Ganges water, use a compass to angle a patient’s bed towards Mecca, or set up Skype for long-distance farewells.
 They arrange visits from the hairdresser, a beloved pet, a priest or a lover.
 Kim screeches in mock horror as she remembers her care team’s efforts to secure a private double-bedded room in the hospice for some conjugal privacy with her partner.
-‘Nothing happened’ she swears ‘It would be like fucking in a church.’
+‘Nothing happened’ she swears, ‘It would be like fucking in a church.’

 It's important to remember that despite stories of inadequate or bad end of life care, good care is not always about financial resources, the latest technology or tool.
 Whatever it is they are doing, or trying to do, I have noticed that the very best palliative carers, whether they are working in a hospice, hospital, care home or in the community, never give up on listening and talking.
 Hearing is the last sense to close down.
 But there is more to it than this.

 I was surprised and comforted when a district nurse came to remove the syringe driver and catheter from my mother not long after she had died.
 As the nurse performed these last intimate tasks, she tended to my mother slowly and with careful dexterity.
-As if my mother was still present and sentient, the nurse addressed her by her name, stroked her arm and continued to talk to her in soothing, gentle tones until she had completed all of the procedures.
+As if my mother was still present and sentient, the nurse called her by her name, stroked her arm and continued to talk to her in soothing, gentle tones until she had completed all of the procedures.
 It felt like love.